cfshi/coronavirus/MREB.app.md

 The interactions between health communication and public behaviour is crucial in controlling COVID-19 and has not yet been evaluated.
 Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.
-__JD__: Is there no previous research that can be cited?
-Maybe from other diseases?
 __CS__:  I don’t think citation is common in an MREB applicaiton, we just describe “in plain language” as suggested.
+__JD__: I don't know if you need a formal citation, but it says "previous research".
+The text "has not yet been evaluated" seems naive.
+Maybe there's a better way to say that?

-# 8.2 Describe concisely and in plain language the specific purpose / research question for
-the proposed study.
+# 8.2 Describe concisely and in plain language the specific purpose / research question for the proposed study.

 The primary goal of this study is to characterize what COVID-19 knowledge the public has and the pattern of responses to the pandemic in relation to the government policy.
-There are two main questions in this proposed study:
+There are two main question areas in this proposed study:
 * What are people’s knowledge of COVID-19?
-* How do people respond to COVID-19?
+* How do are people behaving in response to COVID-19 and distancing orders?
+__JD__: Do we need to ask people about the guidance present in their jurisdiction (country, state or province)?
+Are we planning to look at their answers in the light of the jurisdiction that they are in?
+If a person is from a place where the rules are different should we interpret their behaviour differently?

 # 9.1 What is the approximate number of participants required for this study?
 Where applicable, also provide a rationale for your choice in sample size